 Sure enough, we noticed the three pools without combined chlorine issues all had rope fences around them.
 These fences, shown in the photo above, prevented the floor scrubbing zamboni from getting too close to the water.
 Whereas the affected four pools had no such fence, and the zamboni was able to drive right over the gutters, which meant the ammonia deck cleaner was put directly into circulation every night!

-To ZEP's credit, like the great company they are, they swapped out the product for a non-ammonia cleaning product for the waterpark, free of charge.
-Within a week, the combined chlorine and normalized and the problem was solved.
+To ZEP's credit, they (or their distributor) swapped out the product for a non-ammonia cleaning product for the waterpark, free of charge.
+Within a week, the combined chlorine had normalized and the problem was solved.
 And it's a good thing the combined chlorine levels were resolved, because the health department was going to shut down the entire facility.
 It was an urgent problem for the waterpark.

 Any time a pool struggles with combined chlorine, the nitrogen/ammonia came from somewhere.
 To solve the issue, you must first find the source.
 Normal levels, like that of bathers alone, is usually able to be addressed by normal pool chemistry and secondary systems like UV, ozone, AOP or HDO.
 The combined chlorine levels that normal swimming pool chemistry and equipment cannot handle are usually caused by external sources.
 Most common among them are tap water chloramines and ammonia-based deck cleaners, such as dimethyl ammonium chloride.